Dr. Levesque Elementary moves to remote learning as more COVID-19 cases detected at Valley Unified schools

 A school integration plan following the December holiday break called for all Valley Unified schools moved to a hybrid learning model beginning Tuesday, Jan.
 19, which was expected to continue through Friday, Jan.
 29.

 On Monday, Feb.
 1, the students were to begin a full on-site reintegration at the schools.

-Van Buren School District, which is not associated with Valley Unified, continues with in person learning as of Thursday, Jan.
-28.
+Van Buren School District (SAD 24), which is not associated with Valley Unified, also continues with in person learning.

-University of Maine at Fort Kent reported five active cases of the virus among students and employees on its Campus COVID-19 Dashboard on Wednesday, Jan.27.
+University of Maine at Fort Kent reported five active cases of the virus among students and employees on its Campus COVID-19 Dashboard on Monday, Feb, 1.